-Burglary continues to be a major issue and priority for the Force and now that Autumn has arrived and the evenings are getting darker earlier - this often leads to an increase in burglaries in the county.
+Burglary continues to be a major issue and priority for the Force and as the evenings darker for longer this often leads to an increase in burglaries in the county.

-The Force has re-launched an Autumn / Winter anti burglary marketing campaign, which will run from the end of September to the end of January, to encourage everyone to think about their home security.
+The Force has re-launched an Autumn / Winter anti burglary marketing campaign, which will run throughout the Autumn and Winter months, to encourage everyone to think about their home security.

 The campaign is titled ‘It Only Takes a Minute’ as it only takes a minute to lock your doors and windows but it is also the same amount of time that it could take a burglar to enter your house and steal your belongings.

 - The end of summer and onset of Autumn / Winter meaning dark nights are approaching.

 - Traditionally there is an increase in burglary throughout the Autumn and Winter months.